jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         condition, natural dentition may be preserved for many more years.</p>

 '
-    - question: Can I recover lost bone?
+    - question: Can lost bone be recovered?
-      answer: "<p>Sometimes the defects produced in the maxillary structure due to periodontal disease have very specific characteristics that enable its bone regeneration.
+      answer: "<p>Sometimes the defects produced in the maxillary structure due to periodontal disease have very specific characteristics that enable their bone regeneration.
 Guided tissue regeneration procedures are applied in different ways, either in the form of filler material, resorbable membranes or with substances derived from organic proteins that stimulate bone growth.
-These procedures are complex and require a high professional qualification, but we reiterate, they are only possible in some very specific occasions; generally in well-defined vertical defects.</p>\n"
+These procedures are complex and require a high professional qualification, but we reiterate; they are only possible in some very specific occasions, generally in well-defined vertical defects.</p>\n"
   - questions:
     - question: Is the dental mobility produced by periodontitis reversible?